Khaled-Mahmmoud/MyCompetitiveProgramming/Adhoc/Hashing Problems/C _ Number of subarrays having sum exactly equal to k.md

 Now the given array is converted into Binary Array.

 Find the count of subarray with sum equals to K in the above Binary Array using the approach discussed in this article.

+### Count of subarrays having exactly K perfect square numbers

+Input: arr[] = {2, 4, 9, 3}, K = 2

+Output: 4

+Explanation: Since total number of perfect square number in the array are 2.

+- {2, 4, 9}
+- {2, 4, 9, 3}
+- {4, 9}
+- {4, 9, 3}

+**Solution**

+Traverse the given array arr[] and check whether the element is Perfect Square or not.

+If the current element is Perfect Square then change the value of array at that index to 1, Else change the value at that index to 0.

+Now the given array is converted into Binary Array.

+Now, Find the count of subarray with sum equals to K in the above Binary Array using the approach discussed in this article.